Cheiy04/Zoe_Afya/README.md

 # Zoe_Afya

 Welcome to the web Platform Project built using the MERN (MongoDB, Express.js, React, Node.js) Stack.
-This project provides a robust and full-featured mental health application where we bridge the gap between patience and specialists.
+This project provides a robust and full-featured mental health application where we bridge the gap between patients and specialists.
 Implementing a chatbot with user friendly responses and assistance.

 **Live App Demo**
 - https://zoe-afya.vercel.app/